Wildcare Friends of the larapuna coast

 What we do

-The friends of the larapuna coast is a new group formed in 2017 to recognise the invaluable contributions more than 200 volunteers have made to the community event; Along with continuing to run this event, we will also undertake a range of works that cater to our group’s skills and interests, as well as the needs of conservation management.
+The Friends of larapuna Coast formed to continue the invaluable contributions hundreds of volunteers have made over many years of the larapuna Community Weekend.
+Along with continuing to run this event, we will also undertake a range of works that cater to our group’s skills and interests, as well as the needs of conservation management.
 We envisage that some of our works will be more remote, while at other times we will focus around the day use areas.

 In Novemeber 2018 the group convened a ‘Sea Spurge Summit’ to explore the possibility of achieving a ‘Sea Spurge free East Coast’.
 This is a new and developing project and something that will involve regular searching and removal of this seafaring invader on the whole coast.
 Success will need a coordinated effort by many, such as the Friends of Freycinet group,communities, residents and visitors up and down the east coast.